 Carcass was mentioned in a 2001 episode of American serial Friends titled, The One With The Cheap Wedding Dress.
 In the episode, the character Phoebe suggests Carcass as a band that could play Monica’s wedding.
 Bill Steer and Jeff Walker also appeared in the Timeslides episode of Red Dwarf in 1989.

 The band signed with Nuclear Blast Records in 2013.
 The band’s demo was presented to the label in-person in Germany.
 The band’s Surgical Steel album was due in September.
 The group signed on to open for Amon Amarth in Europe.
 Bill Steer and Jeff Walker of Carcass recruited guitarist Ben Ash (Pig Iron, Desolation, etc.) and drummer Dan Wilding (Aborted and Trigger The Bloodshed) for touring purposes.
 Surgical Steel was out now.
 The band was also playing at Kirk Hammet’s Kirk Von Hammett's Fear FestEvil in San Francisco in 2014.
 In 2014, Carcass recorded several songs – The Cadaver Pouch Conveyor System, Unfit For Human Consumption, Captive Bolt Pistol and Carneous Cacoffiny – at the BBC Maida Vale Studios in London, England for a BBC Radio 1 session.
 Gore metal band Exhumed, Carcass and Noisem would tour the USA in the autumn of 2014.
 The shows began on October 24th in San Diego and were dubbed the Inked In Steel Tour 2014.
 Macabre would open for the band at five shows.
 Carcass would issue an EP of previously unreleased or rare tracks that November.
 Titled Surgical Remission/Surplus Steel the music was recorded during the Surgical Steel sessions and produced by Colin Richardson.
 The band was refused a visa to play Malaysia in 2015.
 After protesting and mocking Malaysia by posting that country’s flag upside down a number of Malaysian fans expressed disapproval on the band’s web page.
 Apparently, the band was denied a visa due to its lyrical content.
+Cancer signed with Peaceville in 2018 and scheduled the release of an album tentatively called Shadow Gripped.
+It was recorded with Simon Efemy (Wolfsbane, The Exploited, etc.).

 CANCER - SPIRIT IN FLAMES - COPRO